 Who is doing this research and why?

-The project is coordinated by Dr Cristian Vaccari, Reader in Political Communication at Loughborough University, United Kingdom, and is conducted by an international team comprising scholars working at Universities in Brazil, Hong Kong, Indonesia, Israel, South Africa, and the United States.
+The project is coordinated by Dr Cristian Vaccari, Professor of Political Communication at Loughborough University, United Kingdom, and is conducted by an international team comprising scholars working at Universities in Brazil, Hong Kong, Indonesia, Israel, South Africa, and the United States.
 The project has been funded by Facebook, Inc, but the company does not have any influence on the conduct of the research, the acquisition, management and analysis of the data, or the publication of results.

 Are there any exclusion criteria?